 There are now 310,146 people on benefits, including 92,550 sole parents on DPB, 58,208 on Sickness Benefits and 48,756 on Unemployment Benefits.

-Next story in National: More people on waiting list for state houses
+Next story in New Zealand: More people on waiting list for state houses

 Copyright © 2013, Radio New Zealand